maxmind/MaxMind-DB-Reader-php/README.md

 ## Contributing ##

 Patches and pull requests are encouraged.
-All code should follow the PSR-2 style guidelines.
+All code should follow the PSR-1 and PSR-2 style guidelines.
 Please include unit tests whenever possible.

 ## Versioning ##